erreduarte/marketing-analysis-project/README.md

 Thank you for your interest in exploring this project, and I'm available to provide any further insights or clarifications you may require.

+## Files

+[marketing-analysis-project.ipynb]: The Jupyter Notebook file used to run the analysis.

 ## Getting Started

 To run this analysis on your own data, follow these steps: